-CTE KNOWLEDGE AND PERFORMANCE ANCHOR STANDARDS:
+CTE KNOWLEDGE AND PERFORMANCE ANCHOR STANDARDS

-- 1.0 Academics: Students will analyze and apply appropriate academic standards required for successful industry sector pathway completion leading to postsecondary education and employment. - 2.0 Communications: Students will acquire and accurately use Manufacturing and Product Development sector terminology and protocols at the career and college readiness level for communicating effectively in oral, written, and multimedia formats.
+- 1.0 Academics: Students will analyze and apply appropriate academic standards required for successful industry sector pathway completion leading to postsecondary education and employment. - 2.0 Communications: Students will acquire and accurately use sector terminology and protocols at the career and college readiness level for communicating effectively in oral, written, and multimedia formats. - 3.0 Career Planning and Management: Students will integrate multiple sources of career information from diverse formats to make informed career decisions, solve problems, and manage personal career plans. - 4.0 Technology: Students will use existing and emerging technology, to investigate, research, and produce products and services, including new information, as required in the Multiple Industry Sectors workplace environment. - 5.0 Problem Solving and Critical Thinking: Students will conduct short, as well as more sustained, research to create alternative solutions to answer a question or solve a problem unique to the Multiple Industry Sectors using critical and creative thinking, logical reasoning, analysis, inquiry, and problem solving techniques. - 6.0 Health and Safety: Students demonstrate health and safety procedures, regulations, and personal health practices and determine the meaning of symbols, key terms, and domain-specific words and phrases as related to the Multiple Industry Sectors workplace environment. - 7.0 Responsibility and Flexibility: Students will initiate, and participate in, a range of collaborations demonstrating behaviors that reflect personal and professional responsibility, flexibility, and respect in the Multiple Industry Sectors workplace environment and community settings. - 8.0 Ethics and Legal responsibilities: Students will practice professional, ethical, and legal behavior, responding thoughtfully to diverse perspectives and resolving contradictions when possible, consistent with applicable laws, regulations, and organizational norms. - 9.0 Leadership and Teamwork: Students will work with peers to promote divergent and creative perspectives, effective leadership, group dynamics, team and individual decision making, benefits of workforce diversity, and conflict resolution as practiced in career technical student organizations.

-- 3.0 Career Planning and Management: Students will integrate multiple sources of career information from diverse formats to make informed career decisions, solve problems, and manage personal career plans. - 4.0 Technology: Students will use existing and emerging technology, to investigate, research, and produce products and services, including new information, as required in the Manufacturing and Product Development sector workplace environment. - 5.0 Problem Solving and Critical Thinking: Students will conduct short, as well as more sustained, research to create alternative solutions to answer a question or solve a problem unique to the Manufacturing and Product Development sector using critical and creative thinking, logical reasoning, analysis, inquiry, and problem- solving techniques. - 6.0 Health and Safety: Students demonstrate health and safety procedures, regulations, and personal health practices and determine the meaning of symbols, key terms, and domain-specific words and phrases as related to the Manufacturing and Product Development sector workplace environment. - 7.0 Responsibility and Flexibility: Students will initiate, and participate in, a range of collaborations demonstrating behaviors that reflect personal and professional responsibility, flexibility, and respect in the Manufacturing and Product Development sector workplace environment and community settings. - 8.0 Ethics and Legal responsibilities: Students will practice professional, ethical, and legal behavior, responding thoughtfully to diverse perspectives and resolving contradictions when possible, consistent with applicable laws, regulations, and organizational norms. - 9.0 Leadership and Teamwork: Students will work with peers to promote divergent and creative perspectives, effective leadership, group dynamics, team and individual decision making, benefits of workforce diversity, and conflict resolution as practiced in the SkillsUSA career technical student organizations. - 10.0 Technical Knowledge and Skills: Students will apply essential technical knowledge and skills common to all pathways in the Manufacturing and Product Development sector, following procedures when carrying out experiments or performing technical tasks. - 11.0 Demonstration and Application: Students demonstrate and apply the knowledge and skills contained in the Manufacturing and Product Development anchor standards, pathway standards, and performance indicators in classroom, laboratory, and workplace settings.
+- 10.0 Technical Knowledge and Skills: Students will apply essential technical knowledge and skills common to all pathways in the Multiple Industry Sectors, following procedures when carrying out experiments or performing technical tasks. - 11.0 Demonstration and Application: Students demonstrate and apply the knowledge and skills contained in the Multiple Industry Sectors anchor standards, pathway standards, and performance indicators in classroom, laboratory, and workplace settings.